ilyasergey/scilla-benchmarks/README.md

 ---

 The `size` command generates the code size comparison between Scilla, Solidity and EVM bytecode.
+The 4 major contracts `FungibleToken`, `NonFungibleToken`, `Auction` and `Crowdfunding` were used to measure the code size.
+These contracts were written both in Scilla and Solidity.

 The bar chart generated reflects the Figure 11(c) of the code size comparison.